HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 ```
 This program lets the user input numbers until they input 0, and counts positive and negative numbers in the input.

-Notice that we can assign to `GetCounter(x)` because it returns a reference.
-If it didn't return a reference (in other words, if it "returned by value"), we couldn't assign to that.
+Notice `GetCounter(x) += 1;`.
+We can assign to `GetCounter(x)` because it returns a reference.
+If it didn't return a reference (in other words, if it "returned by value"), we couldn't assign to it.

-When a function returns by value, the result of the function call is an rvalue.
-When it returns by reference, it's an lvalue.
-That's why you can or can't assign to those.

 ### Dangling references

 I've already demonstrated dangling references in the chapter about references.

-But functions give you new exciting ways to create dangling references and the associated UB.
+But functions give you new exciting ways of creating dangling references and the associated UB.

 Let's say you return a reference to a local variable: